-Learning projects - To be dipped in and out of during the week.
+Learning project - To be done throughout the week

 To develop knowledge of the location of significant places:

 Ask your child to look at where they live.
 What can they see outside the window in the front of their house?
 At the back of their house?
 What could they find near them?
 Find a map and see if they can find the village or town you live in.
 Do they know the name of their street?
 Can they create a street sign with their street name?